ctkelley/MPResults/README.md

 __This version will make the plots/tables in the paper/notebook.__

 I am working on a veresion that will eliminate the need for JLD and simply read/write plain vanilla arrays.
+I have tagged the JLD version which is for the orignal version of the paper.

+I am also

+  - working on getting some viewgraphs in here
+  - integrating this with my new [SIAMFANLEquations.jl](#https://github.com/ctkelley/SIAMFANLEquations.jl) package.
+This will improve performance.

+This may or may not happed before the paper is out of review.

 ## Readme Contents